RP 453 What are the "2300 days" (Daniel 8:14)?

 (Daniel 8:14) "And he said to me, For two thousand three hundred sacrifices; evening - morning, then shall the sanctuary be cleansed."

 If you doubt that we should insert the word sacrifices here, then note that it is also inserted without the Hebrew for it in verses 12 and 13 (words are in italics), but it is obviously implied.
-See also our stud on finding the missing words in scripture.
+See also our study on finding the missing words in scripture.
 False doctrine has been established from the misunderstanding of this verse (Daniel 8:14); for a refutation of it see also our study on the Investigative Judgement.

 If you have benefited from reading this study, then please tell your friends about this website.

-If you have a web-site of your own, then please consider linking to this web-site.
+If you have a website of your own, then please consider linking to this website.
 See the Website Links page.